Keyboard shortcuts

 audience: operators

-Rotation discipline at the coalition layer is thin: most rotations occur inside one citizen (a lattice, a standalone organism) or inside one confluence (including a module).
+Rotation discipline at the coalition layer is thin: most rotations occur inside one member (a lattice or a standalone organism) or inside a composite organism or module.
 The coalition operator’s task is to republish the CoalitionConfig when any referenced component changes identity in a way that folds into COALITION_ROOT.
 This page lists the rotations that materially affect a coalition and the operation order for each.

 For rotations inside a block-building lattice organism, follow the builder rotations page.
 For rotations inside a standalone organism, follow that organism’s own runbook.